21 River Rd, Marshfield, MA 02050, USA

-The Fourth Cliff Lifesaving Station (part of The Humane Society, which later became the United States Coast Guard, was located in a remote spot on the south side of Fourth Cliff, just under the big bluff.
+The Fourth Cliff Lifesaving Station (part of The Humane Society, which later became the United States Coast Guard), was located in a remote spot on the south side of Fourth Cliff, just under the big bluff.
 It was built in 1879 and burned down in 1915 or 1919.
 It was not rebuilt, because by then the Coast Guard was using different boats and different ports.

 No trails.
 This historic site is now occupied by private homes and public roads.
-Unfortunately nothing remains of the Life Saving Station.

 Habitats and Wildlife